-- Filing requirements for the group capital calculation filing similar to those specified in Section 4L(2) and Section 8G of Model #440? - i.
-Provision for exempting an insurance holding company system that has only one insurer within its holding company structure, that only writes business [and is only licensed] in its domestic state and assumes no business from any other insurer, substantially similar to 4L(2)(a)? - ii.
+- 1. Filing requirements for the group capital calculation filing similar to those specified in Section 4L(2) of Model #440? - The ultimate controlling person of every insurer subject to registration shall annually file a group capital calculation completed in accordance with the NAIC Group Capital Calculation Instructions as directed by the lead state commissioner similar to section 4L(2)? - ii.
+Provision for exempting an insurance holding company system that has only one insurer within its holding company structure, that only writes business [and is only licensed] in its domestic state and assumes no business from any other insurer, similar to 4L(2)(a)? - iii.
 Provision for exempting an insurance holding company system that is required to perform a group capital calculation specified by the U.S. Federal Reserve?
-If the Federal Reserve Board cannot share the calculation with the lead state commissioner, the insurance holding company system is not exempt from the GCC, substantially similar to 4L(2)(b)? - iii.
-Provision for exempting an insurance holding company system whose non-U.S. group-wide supervisor is located within a Reciprocal Jurisdiction that recognizes the U.S. state regulatory approach to group supervision and group capital, substantially similar to 4L(2)(c)? - iv.
-Provision for exempting an insurance holding company system that provides information to the lead state that meets the requirements for accreditation under the NAIC financial standards and accreditation program and whose non-U.S. group-wide supervisor that is not in a Reciprocal Jurisdiction recognizes and accepts the GCC as the world-wide group capital assessment for U.S. insurance groups who operate in that jurisdiction, substantially similar to 4L(2)(d)? - v.
-Provision that gives the lead state the authority to require the GCC for U.S. operations of any non-U.S. based insurance holding company system where after any necessary consultation with other supervisors or officials, it is deemed appropriate by the lead state commissioner for prudential oversight and solvency monitoring purposes and for ensuring the competitiveness of the insurance marketplace, substantially similar to 4L(2)(e)? - vi.
-Provision prohibiting the making, publishing, disseminating, circulating or placing before the public in any way the group capital calculation and resulting group capital ratio under Section 4L(2) and/or the liquidity stress test along with its results and supporting disclosures required under Section 4L(3), by any insurer, broker, or other person engaged in any manner of the insurance business, except if the sole purpose of the announcement is to rebut a materially false statement, similar to Section 8G of Model #440?
+If the Federal Reserve Board cannot share the calculation with the lead state commissioner, the insurance holding company system is not exempt from the GCC, similar to 4L(2)(b)? - Provision for exempting an insurance holding company system whose non-U.S. group-wide supervisor is located iv. within a Reciprocal Jurisdiction that recognizes the U.S. state regulatory approach to group supervision and group capital, similar to 4L(2)(c)? - Provision for exempting an insurance holding company system that provides information to the lead state that meets the requirements for accreditation under the NAIC financial standards and accreditation program and whose non-U.S. group-wide supervisor that is not in a Reciprocal Jurisdiction recognizes and accepts the GCC as the worldwide group capital assessment for U.S. insurance groups who operate in that jurisdiction, similar to 4L(2)(d)? - Provision that gives the lead state the authority to require the GCC for U.S. operations of any non-U.S. based vi. insurance holding company system where after any necessary consultation with other supervisors or officials, it is deemed appropriate by the lead state commissioner for prudential oversight and solvency monitoring purposes, similar to 4L(2)(e)?